Science Kits: 6-8th Grade

 North Carolina State Standards

-8.P.1 Understand the properties of matter and changes that occur when matter interacts in an open and closed container.
+PS.8.1 Understand the properties of matter and changes that occur when matter interacts in open and closed systems.

-• 8.P.1.1 Classify matter as elements, compounds, or mixtures based on how the atoms are packed together in arrangements.
+• PS.8.1.1 Construct an explanation to classify matter as elements, compounds, or mixtures based on how the atoms are arranged in various substances.

-• 8.P.1.2 Explain how the physical properties of elements and their reactivity have been used to produce the current model of the Periodic Table of elements.
+• PS.8.1.3 Analyze and interpret data to explain how the physical properties of elements and their reactivity have been used to produce the current model of the periodic table of elements.

-• 8.P.1.3 Compare physical changes such as size, shape and state to chemical changes that are the result of a chemical reaction to include changes in temperature, color, formation of a gas or precipitate.
+• PS.8.1.4 Construct an explanation to classify changes in matter as physical changes (including changes in size, shape, and state) or chemical changes that are the result of a chemical reaction (including changes in energy, color, formation of a gas or precipitate).

 Click Here for Hydrology Teacher Resources